chandtarun10/chandtarun10/README.md

 ---

-## ✨ Personal Motto
+## ✨ Personal Thought

-> "Code is not just about making things work, it's about building something meaningful."
+> I don’t just want to use technology —
+> I want to understand how it works and build systems that actually matter.

 ---

-⭐️ Thanks for visiting my profile!
+⭐ If you like my work, feel free to connect!